mikeleppane/rust-api-edgedb/README.md

 ## Setup

 1. Make sure [Docker](https://www.docker.com/) is installed and running
+2. Create a .env file if you want to change the defaults.
+This file will store environment variables.
+Specifically, PORT and EDGEDB_DSN.
+It should look like this:
+   - PORT=8080 (default port used by the api server)
+   - EDGEDB_DSN=edgedb://edgedb@db:5656/edgedb?tls_security=insecure (default dsn(data source name) which is used to connect edgedb server from the backend service)

-2. The default port for the backend api is 8080.
+3. The default port for the backend api is 8080.
 You can change this from `docker-compose.yml` if needed

 ## Run Locally using Docker
 1. Run API via Docker Compose: